nacnudus/deflator/README.md

 <!-- badges: end -->

-The deflator is a demonstration of how to create a simple package.
+The {deflator} package is a demonstration of how to create a simple package.
 It has one function, `flate_gdp()`, for inflating or deflating UK prices by GDP.
 It also has one dataset, `gdp_deflator`, which is a data frame of year-on-year inflation rates published on [GOV.UK](https://www.gov.uk/government/statistics/gdp-deflators-at-market-prices-and-money-gdp-march-2019-quarterly-national-accounts).

 ## Installation